batden/esteem/README.md

-# esteem
+# esteem - Work in progress

-~~A neat Bash script to build and install Enlightenment 25 on Ubuntu~~
+A neat Bash script to build and install Enlightenment on Ubuntu

-~~Please take a look at the comments in the script before running it~~
+Please take a look at the comments in the script before running it

 See also [meetse.sh](https://github.com/batden/meetse) (companion script).